theRealAph/ScopeLocals/README.md

 }
 ```

-(We here use `call(...)` instead of `run(...)` to invoke the formatter because the result of the lambda expression is needed.)
+[_Remark_: These paragraphs also need to be more careful about where the binding happens.]

-The syntactic structure of `where(...)` and `call(...)` means that rebinding is only visible in the nested extent.
+The syntactic structure of `where(...)` and `call(...)` means that rebinding is only visible in the dynamic scope of `call`.
 The body of `log(...)` cannot change the binding seen by that method itself but can change the binding seen by its callees, such as the `call(...)` method.
 This guarantees a bounded lifetime for sharing of the new value.

 ###  Inheriting scoped values